 Large Roundworms (Ascaris)

-Roundworms or nematodes, infect humans through contaminated water, and can mesure from 1 millimeter to 1 meter.
-An ascaris infection (ascariasis) is the most common infection, and it usually happens when someone eats food grown in soil that has been mixed with human waste, or from eating raw food that was cleaned with contaminated water, or simply by drinking water that contain round worm’s eggs.
-Ascariasis affect one billion people worldwide, and most commonly happen in tropical climates.
-First, the eggs or larvae are ingested and go into the lungs.
+Roundworms (nematodes), infect humans through contaminated water, and can measure from 1 millimeter to 1 meter.
+An ascaris infection (ascariasis) is the most common infection, and it usually happens when someone eats food grown in soil that has been mixed with human waste, or from eating raw food that was cleaned with contaminated water, or simply by drinking water that contains roundworm eggs.
+Ascariasis affects one billion people worldwide, and most commonly happen in tropical climates.
+First, the eggs are ingested and mature into larva in the small intestine.
+They penetrate the intestinal mucosa and enter the bloodstream, traveling through the right heart to the lungs.
 They are then coughed up and swallowed.
-They become adults in the intestines, where they feed and produce eggs.
+This process may take 10-14 days and cause flu-like symptoms.
+The adults worms live in the small intestine, where they feed and produce eggs.
 They can live for a year or more, and can measure 15 to 35 cm.
 The principal signs and symptoms of a roundworm infection are coughing, shortness of breath, abdominal cramping, nausea, diarrhea, weight loss, fatigue, blood in stool and the presence of worms in the stool or vomit.
+Ascariasis can be diagnosed by identification of eggs in the stool, which may occur only 60-70 days after infection.

-Hook worms infect humans when larvae go through the skin.
+Hookworms infect 25% of the world’s population.
+There are two types of Hookworms (nematodes); Ancyclostoma duodenale and Necatur americanus.
+Ancyclostoma can infect humans when larvae go through the skin (soles or palms) or by ingestion.
+Necatur can only infect through the skin.
 This usually happens when someone walks barefoot on contaminated soil or feces.
-The parasites will pass by the lungs and will end up in the small intestine, where they lay more eggs.
+An eruption may occur at the entry site.
+The larvae migrate to the lungs via the bloodstream, where they mature and then travel to the small intestine, where they lay their eggs.
 Hookworms measure 5-13 mm long.
 They have sharp teeth that they hook in the mucus membrane of the small intestine.
-They feed off the blood of their host, often causing anemia.
+Hookworms produce suction impulses 120-200 times per minute, removing serum and blood from the host, often causing anemia.
 They can consume 0.2 ml of blood per day.
-They can survive several years.
-Hook worms infect 25% of the world’s population.
+They even produce anticoagulant to ensure serum and blood availability.
+Hookworms can survive several years in a host.
 Often, people infected report no symptoms.
 Common signs may include coughing, wheezing, an itchy rash, trouble breathing, loss of appetite, weight loss, fatigue and diarrhea.

-World wide, more than 60 million people are infected with beef tape worms (T. saginata), which can measure 4 to 8 meters.
-About 4 million people are infected with pork tapeworms (T. solium) around the world.
-These worms are usually 3 to 5 meters long.
-Infections are often found in people that eat raw or under cooked meat.
+Tapeworm infections (Taeniasis) are often found in people that eat raw or under cooked meat.
+World wide, more than 60 million people are infected with beef tape worms (Taenia saginatum), which can measure 2 to 10 meters.
+The worm is sometimes so long that it protrudes from the anus and cause perianal symptoms.
+These worms can live for 25 years in the host.
+Usually, only one worm is found.
+About 4 million people are infected with pork tapeworms (Taenia solium) around the world.
+These worms are usually 2 to 8 meters long.
+Their eggs migrate to different parts of the body, including the brain, causing epilepsy, headaches and hydrocephalus and eosinophilic meningitis.
 The largest tapeworms found in men are called “Broad” tapeworms.
 The eggs are usually passed when eating sushi or raw fish from fresh water or farms.
 The larvae will grow in the intestines and will take three to six weeks to be fully grown.
-Fish tapeworm infections come from the parasite Diphyllobothrium latum and are most common in America, Eastern Europe and Scandinavian countries, where we eat fish.
-Adults can reach a length of more than 10 meters!
-Symptoms caused by all tapeworms include diarrhea, fatigue, chronic hunger, weakness, constipation, anemia, weight loss and abdominal pain.
+Fish tapeworm infections come from the parasite

 There are different types of treatments for parasites and worms.
 Drug therapies are effective but highly toxic.
 The medication will kill adult worms but not always the eggs, so the treatment might have to be repeated.
 Conventional treatments include Mebendazole, Ivermectin and Albdendazole.
 Your doctor will decide which one is best for the infection you have.
 You may take a single dose and repeat it two weeks later, or your doctor may prescribe a 5 to 14 day treatment.
 You should get a new stool sample during the following month.
 Treatments are often prescribed in two cycles, separated with a week off, to avoid liver diseases and toxicity.